Generalizing Lusztig's total positivity: Positivity in the flag variety F_Θ

 \subsection{Positive maps}

 We extend the notion of positive tuples to the notion of positive maps.
-For this let us denote by~$\Lambda$ a set equipped with a cyclic ordering (typically $\Lambda$ is a subset of the circle).
-This means that there is a subset $\Lambda^{3+}$ of~$\Lambda^3$ consisting of cyclically oriented triples.
-There is therefore a notion of cyclically oriented $n$-tuples in~$\Lambda$.
+For this let us denote by~$\Lambda$ a set equipped with a cyclic ordering, i.e.\ there is a notion of ``$y$ being between~$x$ and~$z$'' satisfying a number of natural properties that are a bit similar to the properties requested for diamonds, cf.\ \cite{Huntington} for example (typically $\Lambda$ is a subset of the circle).
+This means that there is a subset $\Lambda^{3+}$ of~$\Lambda^3$ consisting of cyclically ordered triples.
+There is therefore a notion of cyclically ordered $n$-tuples in~$\Lambda$ for every $n\geq 3$.